Utkarshnamdeo/passAuth/README.md

 I have used express framework over node runtime environment.

+MongoDB is used since it easy to understand and easily implementable.
-Moreover, mongoose is used to connect mongodb.
+Mongoose is used over mongodb.

+BCRYPT algorithm is used for password hashing since it is better than all those crappy hashing algos out there.
+Virtually non vulnerable to brute force attacks, bit slower though.

 I have deployed simple HTML pages and not used any template engine just to keep it easily understandable.